nattadasu/ryuuRyuusei/PRIVACY.md

 ## About Us

-Ryuuzaki Ryuusei is a Discord bot that is developed by [nattadasu][gh-nattadasu] which aims better privacy for title
-(anime, manga, tv, movie, music) lookup.
+Ryuuzaki Ryuusei is a Discord bot that is developed by [nattadasu][gh-nattadasu] which aims better privacy for title (anime, manga, tv, movie, music) lookup.

-For inquiries, please contact Data Controller at:
+If you have any inquiries or concerns in regards to this privacy policy, please contact the Data Controller at:

 ```text
 hello [atsine] nattadasu [dot] my [dot] id